 - Sometimes, your child might be too small for the pool.
 While there are coaching classes for kids as small as 6 months, experts believe that a child cannot be an expert swimmer until he is 6 or 7.
 So the ideal time to start classes would be 4 or 5

 - Another problem is barring summer, the cold pool water can cause some diseases like cold and cough.
 Temperature controlled pools solve this problem – but it is not very widespread

-- The chemicals in pool water and the ones used to clean pool (mainly chlorine) can result in toxic gas that swimmers breathe in just over the surface of pool water.
+- The chemicals in pool water and the ones used to clean pool (mainly chlorine) can result in a toxic gas that swimmers breathe in just over the surface of pool water.
 This is known to lead to asthma

-- Finally, when we put multiple children into a single pool that is often cleaned only once in a week, it can lead to spread of contagious diseases
+- Finally, when we put multiple children into a single pool that is often cleaned only once in a week, it can lead to the spread of contagious diseases

 What Precautions Should I Take When My Child Goes To Swim?

 Here are some precautions you and your child need to bear in mind while going for a swim.

 - However confident you are, do not let your child go for a swim alone.
 There has to be someone (adults or friends) to watch over

 - Ensure your child wears proper swimming gears.
 A swimwear is absolutely necessary.
 Be wary of fancy swimming floats.
 Many of them are not as safe as they look and can lead to avoidable accidents

 - Teach them about how swimming in a pool is different from the same in an ocean or a river.
 For instance, the river bed will not be flat as a pool.
 Also, there might be rocks underneath making diving a not-so-good idea